DS 3 Crossback E-TENSE boot space & seating

 Many buyers looking at the MINI will find the DS 3’s rear doors particularly useful, even if the space inside isn’t as good as it could be.
 Still, that additional access point will make fitting child seats infinitely simpler – especially thanks to the easily accessible ISOFIX child-seat attachment points.
 The Kia has even more space inside, and the rear feels far less cramped.

 The DS is a compact car, though, and that works wonders in town, where it’s easy to thread through traffic.
-Parking could be made easier by better visibility, but at least top-spec cars get a reversing camera as standard.
+Parking could be made easier by better visibility, but at least some versions get a reversing camera.

 DS 3 Crossback E-TENSE interior space, storage & comfort